bhoggard/filterizer-django/README.md

 Python Django code for http://www.filterizer.com/.

-This is a work in progress as I learn Python and Django.
+This is my first Python application.

+A custom command is run once per hour to tweet openings for the day:

+``python manage.py tweet``